Living Light – Park

 Rotterdam is the first city worldwide to realize a park with interactive lighting powered by plants: ‘Het Park van Morgen’.
 This park became reality in Rotterdam on the 18th of November 2019 in one of Rotterdam’s neighbourhoods: Reyeroord.

 A 35-meter path will lead you through the electricity-producing plants that respond toward your presence.
 The Park of Tomorrow needs time to grow and boot-up.
-In certain weather conditions (like winter time), the light might not work all the time, nature won’t be rushed.
-During spring 2020 it should be a stunning fairytale road.
+In certain weather conditions (like winter time and dry periods), the light might not work all the time, nature won’t be rushed.
+During summer 2020 it should be a stunning fairytale road.